kd7tck/FATUM-Mark2/README.md

 **Quantum Randomness Simulation Engine**

 FATUM-MARK2 is a suite of decision-making tools powered by **CURBy**, the University of Colorado Randomness Beacon.
-It leverages quantum randomness to run simulations and identify statistical patterns in the noise, offering a unique approach to decision-making, geolocation, and more.
+It leverages quantum randomness to run simulations and identify statistical patterns in the noise, offering a unique approach to decision-making with feng-shui.

 ## Features